Dog Anxiety Medication Pros & Cons: The Best Ways To Help Your Dog

 Benzodiazepines

-Benzodiazepines reduce anxiety by depressing activity in the central nervous system.
-Dog anxiety medications within this class include Lorazepam (Ativan), Diazepam (Valium), and Alprazolam (Xanax).
+Benzodiazepines reduce stress by depressing activity in the central nervous system.
+Dog stress medications within this class include Lorazepam (Ativan), Diazepam (Valium), and Alprazolam (Xanax).

 Pros:

-• Safer for dogs with liver damage than other dog anxiety medications
+- Safer for dogs with liver damage than other dog stress medications

 Cons: